aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-smartart-cold-rendering/_index.md

 ## Comparison of SmartArt Rendering in Aspose.Words and Microsoft

-The table below demonstrates example pictures of Aspose.Words Cold Rendering of some standard layouts compared to Microsoft Word output:
+The table below shows example pictures of Aspose.Words Cold Rendering of some standard layouts compared to Microsoft Word output:

 |                               | **Aspose.Words**                                             | **Microsoft Word**                                           |
 | ----------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |